thefalc/instabread-codelab-sample/README.md

 Congratulations!
 You're nearly done.

 All you need to do now is make sure your shoppers get paid.
 The Instabread shopper app is set up to automatically owe the shopper $64.00 for completed deliveries.
-In this section, you’ll add the final piece of client-side code to securely issue a transaction to pay the shopper.
+In this section, you'll add the final piece of client-side code to securely issue a transaction to pay the shopper.

 ### Understanding the code

 1. Open the [**pages/cashout.js**](/baseline/pages/cashout.js) file.
-This is the frontend code for confirming that a shopper wants to cashout the money they’ve earned.
+This is the frontend code for confirming that a shopper wants to cashout the money they've earned.
 1. Move down to the **cashOutHandler**.
 Clicking on the **Cashout $64.00** button calls this function.
 It currently makes an API call to the **/api/cashout** endpoint.
 1. Open the [**pages/api/cashout.js**](/baseline/pages/api/cashout.js) file.
-Presently, this handler function doesn’t do anything.
+Presently, this handler function doesn't do anything.
 You need to add the Moov API calls to carry out a money transfer.
-You use the Moov APIs instead of Skyflow because sensitive data isn’t exchanged.
+You use the Moov APIs instead of Skyflow because sensitive data isn't exchanged.
 1. Copy the code below and replace the **// TODO** line in the **handler** function.

 ```javascript